bufbuild-ru/docs/docs/bsr/admin/instance/webhooks/index.md

 ## Webhooks without Connect

-Connect isn't required for communicating with the webhooks service—because the BSR is also written with Connect handlers, you can make the same calls using curl with JSON.
+Connect isn't required for communicating with the webhooks service — because the BSR is also written with Connect handlers, you can make the same calls using curl with JSON.

 ### Prepare to receive webhooks